-Over the past 10 years, the healthcare industry’s transition from volume to value has been slower than many forecasted, and reported outcomes have been mixed.
-One frequently cited challenge is the diversity of health plan contracts that might be represented in one provider practice and providers’ desire to treat all patients according to the highest standard of care, regardless of any financial incentives.
+Over the past 10 years, the healthcare industry’s transition from volume to value has been slower than expected, and reported outcomes have been mixed.
+One frequently cited challenge is the wide range of health plan contracts within a single provider practice and providers’ commitment to treat all patients to the highest standard of care, regardless of any financial incentives.

-Recent findings from our work with health plan clients provided strong evidence that value-based care (VBC), or risk-based, contracts can be associated with differentiated patient outcomes.
-These findings pose a critical question: Beyond the contract itself, what additional elements are needed to ensure VBC contracts actually shift provider behavior?
+Recent findings from our work with health plan clients showed strong evidence that value-based care (VBC), or risk-based, contracts can lead to different patient outcomes.
+These findings raise a critical question: Beyond the contract itself, what additional elements are needed to ensure VBC contracts actually shift provider behavior?
 In this piece, we’ll discuss the operational mechanisms health plan leaders in provider engagement, clinical programs and VBC innovation can implement along with contracts to shift patient outcomes.

 “Beyond the contract itself, what additional elements are needed to ensure VBC contracts actually shift provider behavior?”